• Home

 The consumer friendly nature of the test can mean the difference between diagnosis and failure.
 After all, says Hassett, potential patients often shy away from sleep labs, preferring the comfort and privacy of their own home.
 Factor in NovaSom’s lower price and it all points to more patients with proper diagnoses.

-“Clinicians are starting to realize that we have a massive public health epidemic on our hands with OSA, and the sleep lab community can’t handle all the patients,” says Hassett.
+“Clinicians are starting to realize that we have a massive public health epidemic on our hands with OSA, and the community can’t handle all the patients,” says Hassett.
 “The fact that the device has the capacity for three nights of data eliminates the high false negative rate which is a problem with any one-night test, whether it is home or lab based.
 This turns out to be an advantage for providers and patients.”

 Hassett and NovaSom’s customers believe the secret lies in the product’s ability to overcome the inevitable night-to-night variability that can hamper sleep testing results.
 “It’s been known for a long time that there was a burden of false negatives with one-night tests, perhaps even more so with labs than at home because of how daunting, unfamiliar, and uncomfortable it is to achieve natural sleep in the lab environment,” says Hassett.
 “With the 3-night test, we pick up a significant number of patients after the first night that would have been missed.
 With the high false negatives after one night tests, it just makes more sense.”